FortiGate

 5. The Hub updates the priorities of associated routes.

-In a Fortinet SD-WAN Hub and Spokes deployment with BGP on loopback as explained here: BGP on Loopback and with additional paths feature configured; for each subnet advertised from each Spoke, the Hub should have a route associated to each SD-WAN member usable to forward the traffic.
+In a Fortinet SD-WAN Hub and Spoke deployment with BGP on loopback as explained here: BGP on Loopback and with additional paths feature configured; for each subnet advertised from each Spoke, the Hub should have a route associated with each SD-WAN member usable to forward the traffic.

-To verify the third and the fourth condition, is possible to use this command:
+To verify the third and fourth conditions, it is possible to use this command:

 Remote Health Check: REMOTE_SLA_T1(3)